yz88/arduino-digital-carb-sync/part1/README.md

 # arduino-free-running-analog-read
 Part 1 covers fast reading of analog values.
+The values are raw values without smoothing.

 ## bill of material
 * Arduino Uno